 Public Service Loan Forgiveness (PSLF) Program

-Forgives the remaining balance on your Federal Direct Loans after 120 qualifying payments (estimated over 10 years).
+PSLF forgives the remaining balance on your federal Direct Loans after 120 qualifying payments (estimated over 10 years).

-- Unlike other programs, PSLF does not require you teach at a low-income public school but only requires that you work for qualifying employer.
+Unlike other programs, PSLF does not require you teach at a low-income public school.
+Instead, PSLF requires that you work for qualifying employer.
 This includes government organizations at any level (U.S. federal, state, local, or tribal), not-for-profit organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code, or other not-for-profit organizations that provide certain types of qualifying public services.

-- You must have Direct Loans.
+You must have Direct Loans.
 If you have other types of federal loans, like FFEL or Perkins Loans, you must consolidate in order for those loans to qualify.
-To check which types of loans you have, log in to StudentAid.gov.
+Visit your dashboard to check which types of loans you have.

 View complete program details at StudentAid.gov/publicservice.